navkar/Predictions/README.md

 * Self-soverign individual (try developing and practicing your self sovereignty)
 * New political parties in USA.
 Possible end of GOP.
 * AI generated images/videos and robots.
 AI will be able to draw out any image that you can describe with words.
-* Advancements in Medical devices
-  - Unintrusive surgery using lasers
 * Invisible realm discovery (dark matter) is a possibility
 * Healing thru Meditation and mind-body changes will be in vogue due to new frequencies discovery.
 * Discovery of **collective consciousness** :heart:

+##### Post August 2025

+* :coin: New form of currency proposal.
+(2nd Window)
+  - New definition of Money?
+(75% chance until March 2028)
+  - Some crypto currencies shall become mainstream (100% chance)
+* Discovery of new forms of transportation
+* Advancements in Space travel (Mars landing missions)
+  - Possibility of humans trashing and contaminating Mars.
+  - Possibility of experimental nuclear explosion in Mars.
+* Miniaturization of everyday things
+* New developments and advancements in Medical devices
+  - Unintrusive surgery using lasers

 #### 2026 - 2027 - (Golden Age begins)